 During the first year of his Warner Brothers contract, Peter spent his time alternating between films(small parts and off camera voice overs) and guesting on most of Warners many tv westerns

-Colt .45, Maverick, Sugarfoot and Cheyenne).
+(Colt .45, Maverick, Sugarfoot and Cheyenne).

-Onionhead impressed producer Jules Schermer.
+Peter's performance in the 1958 film Onionhead impressed producer Jules Schermer.
 Peter's part hit the editing room floor prior to release despite the fact that his name appears fairly prominently in the credits.
 Nevertheless, when Schermer was given his pick of young contract players for the youthful Deputy Johnny McKay role in Lawman, Peter got the job.

 After leaving Warners, Peter was signed to a contract by Universal Studios.
 During that time period, he made several films, A Tiger Walks, the infamous Kitten with a Whip with his friend Ann-Margret and Ride the Wild Surf.
 Universal utilized Peter's talents as a guest star on The Virginian, Wagon Train and Kraft Suspense Theater before casting him in Laredo (1965-1967), his second tv western series.
 Laredo lasted only two seasons but it is fondly remembered by many westerns fans.